 In this section, we would like to provide you with more information about the Erasmus Mundus Scholarship and some of its regulations.

 Applications for entry in September 2019 are now OPEN and will close on Friday 25th January 2019.

 More information how to apply is available here: Applying for the Programme

+## Amended wording

+In this section, we would like to provide you with more information about the Erasmus Mundus Scholarship and some of its regulations.

+Applications for entry in September 2019 closed on Friday 25th January 2019.

+More information how to apply is available here: Applying for the Programme